elamperti/dotfiles/docs/mouse-polling.md

 # Mouse polling

-Mouse polling can be defined through he kernel module **usbhid**, using the `mousepoll` parameter with any of the following values:
+Mouse polling can be defined through the kernel module **usbhid**, using the `mousepoll` parameter with any of the following values:

 | Value | Polling rate     |
 |-------|------------------|